paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-037-claims.md

     (iii) from the news media,
     unless the action is brought by the Attorney General or the person bringing the action is an original source of the information.

-  (B) For purposes of this paragraph, “original source” means an individual who either (i) prior to a public disclosure under subsection (e)(4)(a), has voluntarily disclosed to the Government the information on which allegations or transactions in a claim are based, or (2) who has knowledge that is independent of and materially adds to the publicly disclosed allegations or transactions, and who has voluntarily provided the information to the Government before filing an action under this section.
+  (B) For purposes of this paragraph, “original source” means an individual who either (i) prior to a public disclosure under subsection (e)(4)(a), has voluntarily disclosed to the Government the information on which allegations or transactions in a claim are based, or (2) who has 33 So in original.
+Probably should be “or (ii) has”. knowledge that is independent of and materially adds to the publicly disclosed allegations or transactions, and who has voluntarily provided the information to the Government before filing an action under this section.

 **(f) Government Not Liable for Certain Expenses.—** The Government is not liable for expenses which a person incurs in bringing an action under this section.